RiccardoCuccu/MOES-Labs/labs/lab1/README.md

 The reaction time and signal propagation time in the real world are modeled by the time delay in the simulated time.
 The `wait()` method provides a syntax to allow this delay in `SC_THREAD()` process.
-When a `wait()` is invoked, the `SC_THREAD` process blocks i tself and is resumed by the scheduler after the requested delay in simulated time.
+When a `wait()` is invoked, the `SC_THREAD` process blocks itself and is resumed by the scheduler after the requested delay in simulated time.

 ***Note that simulation time is very different from wall clock time!***<br/>
 I.e. a call of `wait(60, SC_SEC)` does not return control after 60 seconds of real, physical time.